See the lowest price listing I’ve found on Amazon:

 - 5 Year Limited Warranty

 One of the biggest advantages of the FoodSaver 2-in-1 system is its versatility.
 For longer term storage you can vacuum package foods using either bags or rolls and a regular heat seal.
 For foods you want to keep fresh but open every day or so, you can use the retractable handheld sealer for vacuum zipper bags.
-There are also a variety of other containers available such as round canisters and a 2 1/4 quart quick marinator (see Optional Accessories below).
+There is also a jar sealer and a special container for quick marinating (see Optional Accessories below).

 Using the handheld sealer is quite simple.
 Once you have the nozzle in place, press the “Accessory” button and the vacuum process will stop automatically after all the air has been removed from your container.
 If for some reason you want to stop processing early, you have the option to do that manually by just pressing the Accessory button again.